vominhtri231/Notes/Dev-ops/k8s/Components.md

 ## Volume

-Since K8s does not manage data persistence, if a pod crash and get recreated, all of its data will be lost => volumes are used to attack the storage (can be local or external) with the pod.
+Since K8s does not manage data persistence, if a pod crash and get recreated, all of its data will be lost => volumes are used to attack the storage (can be local or external) with the pod, they also be used to shared data between pods.

 A volume can be a folder or a drive inside a the host or in a remote server.

-You have to define both the volume and mount paths for its usages.
+Volume's lifecircle bind to pod's lifecircle, so if the pod is restarted, it will be also restarted.
+PersistentVolume is used for store data that outlast the pod's life.
+Their lifecircle bind to the cluster's lifecircle.

 ```yml
 spec: